 Which of the Historic Downtown Charleston Boroughs Is Right for You?

 If you’re a tourist, you’ll likely be spending a lot of time throughout historic downtown Charleston.
 Much of your time will be spent around King Street, the French Quarter, and South of Broad.
-Fortunately, most of the historic downtown Charleston hotels and many other of the best places to stay in Charleston, SC, are clustered along King Street and nearby areas.
+Most of the best historic downtown Charleston boutique hotels and many other of the best places to stay in Charleston, SC, are clustered along King Street and nearby areas.